siara-cc/esp32_arduino_sqlcipher_lib/README.md

-# Sqlite3 Arduino library for ESP32
+# Sqlite3 Arduino library with SQLCipher for ESP32

+NOTE: This library is still under development and not available for use yet.
+Please use https://github.com/siara-cc/esp32_arduino_sqlite3_lib

 This library enables access to SQLite database files from SPIFFS or SD Cards through ESP32 SoC.
 Given below is a picture of a board that has a ready-made Micro SD slot (using SDMMC 4 bit mode - see example sqlite3_sdmmc):